 С User Recommendations EDI is vital to any organisation that wishes to remain competitive in the Single European market which is no more than two years away.
 Compa- nies should be looking to assess the commercial implications of EDI and identifying their window of opportunity for EDI implementation.
-For example, users must become aware that EDI can: Enable an organisation to cut out some of the intermediaries which stand between them and their dealing with customers and suppliers.
+For example, users must become aware that EDI can: • Enable an organisation to cut out some of the intermediaries which stand between them and their dealing with customers and suppliers.
 Open up the opportunity to sell existing goods and services in different ways and possibly to wider markets. • Reduce costs and improve efficiency. • Improve information flow. • Be used to offer new services.
-One of the more difficult steps is in the identification of the most suitable approach to the introduction of EDL.
+One of the more difficult steps is in the identification of the most suitable approach to the introduction of EDI.
 It is important to highlight the key applications, according to their potential impact on the overall business.
-The choice of approach is intimately linked to the organisation's com- mercial reasons for using EDL.
-For example, if a company is seeking to gain competitive advantage, then it could well have to take the initiative in providing an EDI service for its industry.
+The choice of approach is intimately linked to the organisation's com- mercial reasons for using EDI.
+For example, if a company is seeking to in providing an EDI service for its industry.